saevrenk/saevrenk.github.io/_posts/2022-06-22-Computational-Chemistry-in-the-Cloud.md

 Computational chemistry has many different tools for different goals.
-However, one common feature of all the comp chem software is the complexity.
-This is because the end product results from many years of work by many researchers.
-Luckily, you do not have to write your own from scratch, there are plenty of [open-source codes](https://opensourcemolecularmodeling.github.io) available now.
-Combine that with free compute resources such as google colab, you can run your own comp chem exercise in the cloud for free, in no time at all.
+However, one common feature of all of them is complexity since the end product results from many years of work by numerous researchers.
+Luckily, you do not have to write your own from scratch; plenty of [open-source codes](https://opensourcemolecularmodeling.github.io)are available now.
+Combine that with free computing resources such as google Colab; you can run your computational chemistry exercise in the cloud for free in no time.

 Standard quantum chemistry calculations usually take too long.
-Also, due to the usage limits for free jobs in Colab (12 hours runtime and 16GB memory), a high accuracy calculation might be off limits.
-Semiempirical methods provide a trade-off between the accuracy and computational expense.
+Also, using high-accuracy quantum chemistry might be off-limits due to the usage restrictions for free jobs in Colab (12 hours runtime and 16GB memory).
+Luckily, semiempirical methods provide a trade-off between accuracy and computational expense.
 Recently, I posted a [Jupyter notebook](https://github.com/saevrenk/qc/blob/main/xtb.ipynb) to show how to use the [xTB semiempirical code](https://xtb-docs.readthedocs.io/en/latest/contents.html) from the Grimme group in the cloud for free.
-This notebook was inspired by Prof. Jensen's presentation at [here](https://youtu.be/KEIpJ50Jc0w).
+This notebook was inspired by Prof. Jensen's presentation [here](https://youtu.be/KEIpJ50Jc0w).

-You can use condacolab to setup rdkit and xtb (it takes a few minutes to install the packages).
+You can use condacolab to set up Rdkit and xtb (installing the packages takes a few minutes).
+Once that is done, starting with SMILES strings, you can calculate 3d geometries and visualize them!

 <!-- HTML generated using hilite.me --><div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #333333">%%</span>capture
 <span style="color: #FF0000; background-color: #FFAAAA">!</span>pip install <span style="color: #333333">-</span>q condacolab